This feature is a powerful one. It allows to open documents located on the server on the client side depending on its file extension.

 This Terminal Service Plus great tool applies its configuration to all users using the computer, however please keep in mind the following rules:

-Using HTML5 connection client, the file will be downloaded and managed by the local browser.
-Some browsers treats some file types in specific ways, so browser’s settings should also be checked twice.
+- Using HTML5 connection client, the file will be downloaded and managed by the local browser.
+Some browsers treat some file types in specific ways, so browser’s settings should also be checked twice.

 These rules explain most of the issues when using the Open On Client feature, that is why we advise you to start by checking the default program: